docker/docs/networking.md

 ### 3) Add cluster flags to Docker Daemon

-For each docker engine in your Orca/Swarm cluster **including the system running orca-controller**, you will have to update the docker daemon command line flags.
+For each docker engine in your UCP/Swarm cluster **including the system running ucp-controller**, you will have to update the docker daemon command line flags.

 First determine the local engine's public IP: